-KEEP THIS PORTION FOR YOUR RECORDS

-DETACH AND RETURN THIS PORTION ONLY

-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: CNTRP3

-CENTERPOINT ENERGY, INC. Vote on the Directors

-Vote On Proposals

-Incentive Plan.

-01) Derrill Cody

-Election of nominees for Class I directors.
-Withhold For All To withhold authority to vote for any individual For The nominees for director are All Except nominee, mark "For All Except" and write the nominees' number(s) on the line below.
-02) David M. McClanahan П 03) Robert T. O'Connell Against Abstain Against Abstain For For Ratify the appointment of Deloitte & Shareholder proposal relating to electing all directors 5.
-0 0 0 0 0 0 Touche LLP as independent auditors for annually and eliminating director classes with staggered terms.
-Reapprove the material terms of the Withhold granting of authority to vote on all other matters 0 6.
-0 0 0 0 0 performance goals under our Short Term that may properly come before the annual meeting.
-0 0 0

-4. Reapprove the material terms of the performance goals under our Long-Term Incentive Plan.

-NOTE: Please sign exactly as name(s) appears hereon.
-When signing as attorney, executor, administrator, trustee or guardian, please give full title.
+TE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP THIS PORTION FOR YOUR RECOR DETACH AND RETURN THIS PORTION OF THIS PR οχγ CARD IS VALID ONL Y WHEN SIGNED A AND DATED CENTERPOINT ENERGY, INC. Vote on the Directors Election of nominees for Class I director The nominees for director are s.
+For All For All Except To withhold authority to vote for any individual nominee, mark "For All Excep and write the nominees' number(s) on the and write the nominees' number(s) on the second 01) Derrill Cody 02) David M. McClanahan 03) Robert T. O'Connell line below. - For J Against A bstain For Against Absta Vote On Proposals Ratify the appointment of Deloitte & Touche LLP as independent auditors for 2006.
+5. Shareholder proposal relating to electing all directors annually and eliminating director classes with staggered terms.
+Reapprove the material terms of the performance goals under our Short Term Incentive Plan.
+6. Withhold granting o matters that may pr meeting.
+Reapprove the material terms of the performance goals under our Long- Term Incentive Plan.
+NOTE: Please sign exactly as name(s) app administrator, trustee or guardian, please For comments, please check this box and wr back where indicated. give full title. signi ng as attorney, exe ecutor, Please indicate if you plan to attend the Annual Meeting.
+Ye es No Signature [PLEASE SIGN WITHIN BOX] Date

-Yes

-No

-For comments, please check this box and write them on the back where indicated.
-Please indicate if you plan to attend the Annual Meeting 0 0

-Signature [PLEASE SIGN WITHIN BOX] Date This proxy covers all shares for which the undersigned has the right to give voting instructions to The Northern Trust Company, Trustee of the Texas Genco LP Savings Plan.
+This proxy covers all shares for which the undersigned has the right to give voting instructions to The Northern Trust Company, Trustee of the Texas Genco LP Savings Plan.
 This proxy, when properly executed, will be voted as directed.
 If no direction is given to the Trustee by 11:59 p.m. on May 22, 2006 The Northern Trust Company as Trustee will vote the shares held in the Plan in the same proportion as votes received from other participants in the plan.